Megaxela/QLayoutBasedMainWindow/README.md

         addDockWidget<QTreeWidget>(
             "Some tree widget" // It will be used as dock name "SomeTreeWidget"   // This value has to be unique, it used for save/load.
         );

+        // If you have to easily get created
+        // widget, instead of dock widget, you
+        // can use this statement.
+        auto createdWidget = dynamic_cast<QListWidget*>(
+            getWidgetFromDockWidget(
+                addDockWidget<QListWidget>(
+                    "Another dock widget"
+                    "AnotherDockWidget
+                )
+            )
+        );

         // This function is required to load